We understand that your pet is part of your family.

 Dental Exams and Cleanings

 Good dental care plays a crucial role in the quality of your pet’s life.
 Dental disease is one of the most common health problems we see in adult cats and dogs.
 More than just bad breath, dental disease can cause pain, tooth/bone loss, infection and may affect internal organ function.
 The bacteria that reside in the mouth are a readily available infection source for the rest of the body.
 Liver, kidney, and heart function can suffer from untreated oral disease.
 Dental disease is present in at least 85% of patients over the age of 3 years.
+For more information about dental care, please click here.

 Arthritis in Dogs and Cats